-NEW YORK – Workers at the Newman Medical Center in Queens, NY have organized a Christmas Day strike after hospital administration failed to acknowledge Festivus as a holiday.
+NEW YORK, NY – Workers at the Newman Medical Center in Queens, NY have organized a Christmas Day strike after hospital administration failed to acknowledge Festivus as a holiday.
 Based on the initial 2016 holiday schedule, employees working on Festivus were to be paid overtime, and accrue additional PTO, for volunteering to work the holiday.
 However, upon arriving to work, employees were shocked to find this was not the case.

 “During our morning shift report, our charge nurse informed us the that NMC administration is refusing to offer overtime pay for Festivus, but that wasn’t even the half of it,” claimed Francine Costanza, RN.

 In addition to the lack of holiday pay, none of the Festivus customary practices were observed.
 “The hospital was full of distracting tinsel, and they refused to purchase our aluminum pole.”
 Nurse Costanza and her colleagues arranged for delivery of a re-usable pole that fit the very high strength-to-weight ratio required.
 However, the hospital felt that Stryker’s $8,000 129-5A aluminum pole was too expensive.